 Our team got out the tape measures and took the dimensions of all the glass panels we would be putting graphics on.
 For the roll up door, Jason our design wizard then took a photographic image carefully cut it up into nine rectangles to be sure everything looked smoother and not distorted because of the window frames.
 It took a careful eye because there were two different sizes for the panes but all together the look is flawless.

 Window framing adds to the look of these awesome graphics.

-For the door we did the same thing, except we didn’t need nine pieces.
+For the door, we did the same thing, except we didn’t need nine pieces.
 Instead, it was just one measurement and making sure the website dress and phone number were placed above the handle so that didn’t slice through the design.
-Just how does these go on so smoothly?
-The adhesive on the vinyl is in a pattern with a tiny little channels that means air bubbles can be pushed out.
+Just how do these go on so smoothly?
+The adhesive on the vinyl is in a pattern with a tiny little channel that means air bubbles can be pushed out.
 With a steady hand in sweeping motions, the mighty sign makers ensure that there are no flaws and that the graphics are really stuck to the surface so not even the harshest Portland rains can make them slip.
-In the end Henry James Bicycles has new windows to create security but also double as large sign to show off their space.
+In the end, Henry James Bicycles has new windows to create security but also double as large sign to show off their space.

 Open for business!

 Does your business need window graphics that can do more?
 Talk to the team at Specialty Graphic Solutions.
 Drop us a line at hello@sgsgraphic or call us at 360-635-5556 for a free quote.